 Whilst inside the cathedral it is essential to see the 14th century Despenser Retable altarpiece in the St Luke’s chapel which depicts the death and resurrection of Christ.
 The piece has a deep history as it was stolen in the 16th century and wasn’t recovered until 1847 when it was found nailed to the bottom of a table where it had been hidden for over 100 years.
 Along with beautiful medieval stained-glass windows the cathedral also hosts a number of exhibitions for artists throughout the year which is great for any art lovers that wish to take a trip to Norfolk.

-Whilst exploring the cloisters why not take a trip into the labyrinth crafted to commemorate the Golden Jubilee of Her Majesty The Queen?
+Whilst exploring the monastic cloisters why not take a trip into the labyrinth crafted to commemorate the Golden Jubilee of Her Majesty The Queen?
 The continuous path represents a spiritual journey which affirms the guiding hand of God which is leading us onwards.
 Whilst the labyrinth can be used purely for fun it can also be used for quiet reflection and seeking guidance, forgiveness or just to spend time with God.

 The Refectory offers a range of food & drink with a contemporary setting to relax in whilst exploring the cathedral and the gift shop provides some perfect memorabilia to remember your visit by.

 When you’ve finished your trip around the cathedral, the cathedral close and quarter offer a number of beautiful listed buildings as well as a place to view the peregrine falcons which nest on the spire from April – June.